FayCarsons/Cables-Faust-Plugin/README.md

 `porthandler` and `faustwasm` respectively.

-From there, you may write Faust programs in the operator's string editor, and input/output ports for each Faust parameter will be generated.
-Faust button and checkbox params correspond to Cables' trigger ports, audio to object ports, everything else to number ports.
-The port's names will mirror your Faust params, simply attach other Cables operators to control them.
+From there, you may write Faust programs in the operator's string editor, and input ports for each Faust parameter will be generated.
+Faust button and checkbox parameters correspond to Cables' trigger ports, audio to object ports, everything else to number ports.
+The port's names will mirror your Faust parameters, simply attach other Cables operators to control them.

 # Soundfiles